 The health care law requires all health plans sold to individuals and small groups (in most states, groups with no more than 50 employees) to cover certain important health care services, known as “essential health benefits.”
-While the law requires coverage for each of these categories of benefits, it does not name the specific services that must be covered or the amount, duration and scope of the covered services.
+While it requires coverage for each of these categories of benefits, the law does not name the specific services that must be covered or the amount, duration and scope of covered services.

 1. Ambulatory Patient Services

 Care you receive without being admitted to a hospital — for example, at a physician’s office, clinic or same-day surgery center.